sadiaafreendona/jmeter-performance-testing/README.md

 ### Summary
+- While executed 320 concurrent requests, it shows errors but cmd prompt fails to show all results due to server error !
 - Summary: Server can handle almost concurrent 310 API call with almost zero (0) error rate.

 # Introduction

 This document explains how to run a performance test with JMeter against banglapuzzle.com